How to become an agricultural drone pilot

 If you are interested in becoming part of our network here’s how you can get started with Aerobotics:

 *Note that these steps are general and might vary depending on the country.

 The first step to becoming an Agricultural Drone Pilot is to get your pilot’s license.
 This is a legal requirement in all countries that have drone laws.
 Most licenses will require you to pass a theoretical and practical test to showcase your skills.

-In South Africa, you can get your Remote Pilot License (RPL) from a drone school such as UAVI, Drone-X and Cranfield.
-In the USA you can get your Remote Pilot Certificate (Part 107) you must schedule an appointment at any Knowledge Testing Center.
+In South Africa, you can get your Remote Pilot License (RPL) from a drone school such as UAVI, Drone-X, or Cranfield.
+In the USA, you must obtain a Remote Pilot Certificate (Part 107) from the FAA and can schedule an appointment at any FAA-approved Knowledge Testing Center.

 2. Buy your hardware